sam smith says he feels as much woman as man

 Photography Josh Olins

 Sam Smith's new album is out next Friday, but fans don't have to wait until then to learn what's inside the British singer-songwriter's mind.
-In a revealing new interview with The Sunday Times, Smith gets candid about everything from his favourite Sydney drag boutique and somewhat regrettable tattoos to his gender identity.
-Smith publicly came out as gay in 2014, and has now said "I feel just as much woman as I am man."
+In a revealing new interview with The Sunday Times, Smith gets candid about everything from his favorite Sydney drag boutique and somewhat regrettable tattoos to his gender identity.
+Smith publicly came out as gay in 2014, and now tells the Times, "I feel just as much woman as I am man."

 Editor's note: This article originally stated Sam Smith identifies as genderqueer, which was incorrect.
 We apologise for this mistake.